 While it certainly seems reasonable, on the surface, to advocate for avoiding disappointment, this approach is harmful.
-Life has pain and disappointment, and it is experience that prepares us to handle this.
+Life has pain and disappointment, and it is an experience that prepares us to handle this.
 In fact, it is the exposure to this, and the successful transition through such challenges, that set children up for a life of happiness.

 Your daughter wants chocolate, but they just sold out.
-One path is to drive five extra miles to find chocolate and avoid the disappointment.
+One path is to drive five extra miles to find chocolate and avoid disappointment.
 The other is to get her vanilla and allow her to find her way through the moment.
 While a small example, this does capture the critical lesson: Preparation for life…or protection from it.

 Learning to get through disappointment is like building an emotional muscle.
 We call it resilience.
 This muscle of resilience allows us to get through tough moments, to move on then to find happiness.
-Without it, we get stuck in the disappointment and sadness with not getting what we wanted.
+Without it, we get stuck in disappointment and sadness with not getting what we wanted.
 Thus, we need to teach resilience and inner strength for children to find real happiness.